metiago/metiago.github.io/docs/devops/jenkins-cd.md

 sudo chown -R jenkins /home/vagrant/.kube/
 ```

-Once it's done, create a Jenkins pipeline and in the `pipeline area` add the script below.
+Once it's done, create a Jenkins pipeline in the `pipeline area` adding the script below.

-The procedure of this script is analyzing the code on SonarQube, run unit and integration tests, create and push a docker image to Dockerhub registry and in the end, deploy to `Kubernetes cluster`.
+This script is analyzing the code in SonarQube, run unit and integration tests, build and push a docker image to Dockerhub and finally, deploy to `Kubernetes cluster`.

 Two points that requires attention.

-1. I'm setting some environment variables in the pipeline script itself ony for a matter of simplicity, but that should configured using Jenkins' plugin.
+1. I'm setting some environment variables in the pipeline script itself only for simplicity, but that should configured using Jenkins' plugin.
 1. The method `buildImage()` tag our image with the hash of the last git commit.
 These brings us many benefits since every built artifact has a machine-assigned unique number, therefore, every artifact is potentially shippable, so there is no need for a dedicated release workflow anymore and the delivery pipeline is
 traceable we don't need git tag is not necessary anymore.